Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Theoretical Results

 \section{Theoretical Results}

-Our main theoretical contribution in this section is to characterize $\mathcal{T}_{y \mapsto x}$ under both the null and a suitably chosen alternative hypothesis, and establish sufficient conditions that guarantee distinguishing these hypotheses with high probability.
-We will also analyze the false positive error probability corresponding to the aforementioned thresholding strategy, under slightly weakened sufficient conditions.
-The latter result can be used to obtain suitable thresholds in practice, as we will demonstrate in \prettyref{sec:experimental validation}.
-Before presenting the main results, we state our key assumptions and dicuss their implications in the following section.
+Our main theoretical contribution in this section is to characterize $\mathcal{T}_{y \mapsto x}$ under both the null and a suitably chosen alternative hypothesis, and establish sufficient conditions that guarantee distinguishing these hypotheses with high probability. {Furthermore, we show that some of these conditions are indeed necessary and thus pose a fundamental limit for the separation of null and alternative hypotheses.} We then analyze the false positive error probability corresponding to the aforementioned thresholding strategy, under slightly weakened sufficient conditions. {The latter result can be used to obtain suitable thresholds in practice, as we will discuss in \prettyref{sec:discussion} and demonstrate in \prettyref{sec:experimental validation}.} Before presenting the main results, we state our key assumptions and {discuss} their implications in the following section.